gimseng/99-ML-Learning-Projects/006/exercise/readme.md

 Hint: First create a classifier, say decision tree.
 Create a Balanced Bagging Classifier from imblearn.ensemble and pass the DT/RF to the bagging basis function.

+## Boosting
-## Boosting: Boosting is a general ensemble technique which refocuses on the poorly functioning basis function by keeping track of the net error on each trainers' each epoch.
+Boosting is a general ensemble technique which refocuses on the poorly functioning basis function by keeping track of the net error on each trainers' each epoch.

 Pros: